-Each has a specific area and time when dogs can exercise off-leash, and has a dispenser stocked with biodegradable doggie bags and a trash bin.
+Each leash-optional area has a specific location and time when dogs can exercise off-leash, and has a dispenser stocked with biodegradable doggie bags and a trash bin.

-With the exception of these off-leash areas and private property, all dogs must be on a leash in the City of Victoria.
+With the exception of these leash-optional areas and private property, all dogs must be on a leash in the City of Victoria.

 In addition to knowing when and where dogs are allowed off-leash, there are some simple rules for handlers to follow:

-- Keep your dog outside of playground boundaries.
+- Keep your dog on leash outside of designated leash-optional area

 Learn more about licensing your dog here.

 Spear grass is a wild plant that thrives in the type of dry soil found in many green spaces during the summer months.
 The pointed seeds can become tangled in animals as they walk through the grass.
 To help your four-legged friend avoid spear grass, keep them out of tall, dry, grassy areas.
 After a romp outside, brush their paws, ears and eyes.

 The City has conducted several trials to control spear grass.
 To help slow the production of seeds, our current practice is to keep problem areas cut to a height of 50 mm.

 Please note that no dogs, other than certified assistance dogs, are allowed in the following areas: